 At Sea Mills Primary school, every child experiences being an engineer.
-In Design and Technology (D.T), we encourage children to explore the world around them and observe ways in which they can design, make and evaluate their own creations.
-They use, create and build things to interact with their environment.
-Whilst being engineers, evaluative and reflective thinking is also highly important.
-We support children in this process by helping them to review their work and discuss their creations throughout the school.
-As part of Design and Technology, children will also work as engineers to initially observe and create simple contraptions.
-As children move up the school, they will build-on this understanding by creating more difficult contraptions.
-They will then consolidate their skills to be able to evaluate them.
+In Design and Technology (D.T), we encourage children to explore the world around them and observe ways in which they can design, make and evaluate their own unique creations.
+We support children in this process by helping them to reflect and discuss ways in which they can improve these.
 As a healthy school, children will also be taught the principles of a healthy, balanced diet.
 They will use cooking utensils to safely prepare a variety of food dishes in every year group and understand where a range of ingredients are grown across the world.

-At Sea Mills Primary School we actively encourage children to create, review and share their engineering ideas.
-These skills can provide them with the foundations to design, make and create.
+At Sea Mills Primary School we actively encourage children ‘to have a go’ and practise their skills as engineers.
+This aims to provide our children with the foundations to design make and create.
 The two keep steps to our approach are:

-- Cross Curricular Opportunities: As part of the enquiry questions, we encourage children to engage in dialogic opportunities (discussions, debates, options…); use their critical thinking skills by asking and answering questions; use a range of tools to create contraptions/food and evaluate their creations using their year group appropriate, technical language.
-We will ensure these opportunities happen through a variety of cross curricular opportunities in school.
+- Multi-disciplinary: As part of the enquiry questions, we encourage all children to engage in dialogic opportunities and use their critical thinking skills by asking and answering questions; use a range of tools to create structures or food and evaluate their creations using their year group technical vocabulary.
+We ensure these opportunities happen by making connections within other subjects such as; Mathematics and Science.

 How to help your child at home to become Engineers